bayesian-optimization/BayesianOptimization/README.md

 with a step by step visualization of how this method works.
 - Going over this [script](https://github.com/fmfn/BayesianOptimization/blob/master/examples/usage.py)
-to become familiar with this packages basic functionalities.
+to become familiar with this package's basic functionalities.
 - Exploring this [notebook](https://github.com/fmfn/BayesianOptimization/blob/master/examples/exploitation%20vs%20exploration.ipynb)
 exemplifying the balance between exploration and exploitation and how to control it.